xiaoxiaokongxi/Learning-to-Reconstruct-3D-Faces-by-Watching-TV/README.md

     python main_train.py --cfg configs/release_version/deca_detail.yml
     ```
     In the yml files, write the right path for 'output_dir' and 'pretrained_modelpath'.
-    You can also use [released model](https://drive.google.com/file/d/1rp8kdyLPvErw2dTmqtjISRVvQLj6Yzje/view) as pretrained model, then ignor the pretrain step.
+    You can also use [released model](https://drive.google.com/file/d/1rp8kdyLPvErw2dTmqtjISRVvQLj6Yzje/view) as pretrained model, then ignore the pretrain step.

 ## Citation
-If you find our work useful to your research, please consider citing:
+If you find our work useful to your research, please cite the 2 works that it builds on:
 ```
 @inproceedings{DECA:Siggraph2021,
   title={Learning an Animatable Detailed {3D} Face Model from In-The-Wild Images},